 I am an outdoor enthusiast masquerading as a conservation biologist and quantitative ecologist.
 I'm currently a Liber Ero Fellow with Dr. Jeffrey Hutchings at Dalhousie University, where I'm assessing the impacts of salmon farms on wild salmon populations.
-I am concurrently finishing up my PhD at Simon Fraser University under the superivsion of Dr. John Reynolds, Dr. Larry Dill, and Dr. Martin Krkosek.
+In 2018, I finished my PhD at Simon Fraser University under the supervision of Dr. John Reynolds, Dr. Larry Dill, and Dr. Martin Krkosek.

-As a researcher and field lead for Hakai Institute's Salmon Early Marine Survival Program, I spend most of my summers in the field at Salmon Coast Field Station.
+As a researcher and field lead for Hakai Institute's Juvenile Salmon Program, I spend most of my summers in the field at Salmon Coast Field Station.
 Check out Hakai's stunning video of our work below (or here) to see what we do and why we do it.